 Electric shock (domestic)

 If someone has had an electric shock, switch off the electrical current at the mains to break the contact between the person and the electrical supply.

 - Do not go near or touch the person until you're sure the electrical supply has been switched off.

-- Once the power supply has been switched off, and if the person isn't breathing, dial 999 or 112 to for an ambulance.
+- Once the power supply has been switched off, and if the person isn't breathing, dial 999 to for an ambulance.

 Afterwards, seek medical help.